-I enjoy watching and photographing them and never dared jump but it’s actually only 3.5 mt height.
+I enjoy watching and photographing them and never dared jump but it’s actually only 3.5 mt in height.
 It’s not a lot.

 Let me know if you made it 🙂

-If you walk past the platform following the edges of the cliff surrounding the cenote, you will reach a nice shady area with tables and benches and a small restaurants/convenience store and a souvenir shop where you can have your snacks or drinks.
+If you walk past the platform following the edges of the cliff surrounding the cenote, you will reach a nice shady area with tables and benches and a small restaurants/convenience store, and a souvenir shop where you can have your snacks or drinks.

 A few other platforms at the water level are there for you to practice your jumps but make sure you check the depth of the water before any shenanigans.

-On the right side of the cenote the water is definitely shallower.
+On the right side of the cenote, the water is definitely shallower.

-Some tourists were cheering up a girl in her shy attempt to jump, a stranger to them and yet they felt for her and wanted to encourage her to win her fears.
+Some tourists were cheering up a girl in her shy attempt to jump, a stranger to them, and yet they felt for her and wanted to encourage her to win her fears.
 It was nice.
 Especially when she finally jumped.
 YAY!

-You can definitely spend the entire day there, swimming, reading, sleeping or just enjoying the mighty nature.
+You can definitely spend the entire day there, swimming, reading, sleeping, or just enjoying the mighty nature.
 Soaking in all the good vibes.